Disentangling Boltzmann brains, the time-asymmetry of memory, and the second law: An objection to the standard argument for Boltzmann Brains

-We are now going to argue that the two conditions (i) and (ii) are incomplete evidence, and the BB hypothesis is like Bob's culpability: a false conclusion from selective incomplete evidence.
-To this aim, let's focus on the assumption (i): the laws $\cal L$.
+To elaborate this problem, let's focus on the laws $\cal L$.
 How do we know the laws of the universe that we claim to know?
 By knowing only some present data $\cal D$, i.e., properties of the current universe, we cannot infer these laws.
-To make such an inference, we must know some data concerning the properties of the universe in the past, $\cal P$.
+This is even true when $\cal D$ contains the results of experimental tests of those laws.
 This is because the laws $\cal L$ are relations between the values of the physical variables \emph{at different times}, hence we cannot know or infer anything about them unless we also know data about the world at a time different that the present.
-That is, we have \be ({\cal P},{\cal D})\to {\cal L}. \ee
+In other words, we also need to know how those experimental tests were initialized in the past, in addition to the results of those tests, recorded in $\cal D$.
+That is, we don't directly have ${\cal D} \to {\cal L}$, but rather \be ({\cal P},{\cal D})\to {\cal L}. \ee

 How do we access the past data $\cal P$?
-As described in~\cite{wolpert2024memory}, to do this we have to trust the reliability of \emph{records} or \emph{memories} we have at the present that concern these past data.
-Let us call $\cal R$ the assumption that such memories of past data are statistically reliable.\footnote{In the terminology of~\cite{wolpert2024memory}, the results of almost all science experiments are recorded in a ``type-3'' memory.
+As described in~\cite{wolpert2024memory,rovelli2014we}, to do this we have to trust the reliability of \emph{records} or \emph{memories} we have at the present that concern these past data.
+For notational simplicity, we indicate these memories as parts of $\cal D$.
+Let us call $\cal R$ the assumption that such memories of past data are statistically reliable, that they accurately reflect the ways that our experimental apparatus(es) were established in the past.\footnote{In the terminology of~\cite{wolpert2024memory}, the results of almost all science experiments are recorded in a ``type-3'' memory.
 The second law can be applied to deduce information about the past state of the universe from the current state of such a memory, i.e., such memories are ``reliable''.
-Accordingly, we can formalize $\cal R$ as the statement that we have a type-3 memory, whose current state is specified in $\cal D$, and that provides the information $\cal P$ about the past state of the universe. } For notational simplicity, we indicate these memories as parts of $\cal D$, so that the combination $(\cal{D}, \cal{R})$ establishes $\cal P$.
-So whenever we write $(\cal{D}, \cal{R})$, that is equivalent to writing $(\cal{D}, \cal{R}, \cal{P})$.
+Accordingly, we can formalize $\cal R$ as the statement that we have a type-3 memory, whose current state is specified in $\cal D$, and that provides the information $\cal P$ about the past state of the universe. } So the combination $(\cal{D}, \cal{R})$ establishes $\cal P$.
+Therefore writing $(\cal{D}, \cal{R})$ is equivalent to writing $(\cal{D}, \cal{R}, \cal{P})$.